raoulTest/pr1cs/README.md

-# Anchor - Advanced Port Container System
+# Anchor - Smart Truck booking Management System For Algerian Ports

 A modern, AI-powered port logistics booking system for managing truck time slot reservations at Algerian port terminals.
 Built with the Better-T-Stack - a cutting-edge TypeScript stack combining React, TanStack Start, and Convex.